PauHPMCBR/LolDamageCalculator/README.md

 - Champion base AD scaling is treated linearly (every lvl gains same base AD), but it's not the case in game.
 This will create slight damage changes in some levels.
 This inconvenience holds true for all stats that scale with level (mana, hp, ad...).
 - In "Combo" mode, the time taken to execute the combo doesn't take into account expiring abilities / abilities with duration (even though their ending effect will be counted towards combo damage).
 For example, Ahri R will take 0 seconds to execute completely, even tho in game there's a static 1s cooldown between casts.
 - Auto resets will recharge ammo of Jhin and Graves weapons (recharge is implemented as a longer attack cooldown).
+- Yun Tal burn applies instantly (not over 2 seconds).
+- Overlord's Bloodmail does not have the 2nd passive (you are always full hp).

 ## Things the program assumes
 - Every ability hits.